k636174/website/contents/docs/install/15.03/en/index.md

 By default, some security mechanisms such as SELinux and iptables block the access from other computers.
 You have to deactivate them if needed.
 > ** WARNING **
-> You should do the following things after you understand the security risk.
+> You should do the following steps after you understand the security risk.

-You can confirm the current SELinux status as
+You can confirm the current SELinux status as follows

     # getenforce
     Enforcing

 If 'Enforcing' is replied, it is enabled.
-And you can disable it as
+And you can disable it as follows

     # setenforce 0
     # getenforce
     Permissive

 > ** Tips **
-> By editing /etc/selinux/config, it can be disabled permanently.
+> By editing /etc/selinux/config, you can disable it permanently.

 As for iptables, an allowed port can be added by editing /etc/sysconfig/iptables.
-The following is an example to allow port 8000.
+The following examples is an example to allow port 8000.

      -A INPUT -p icmp -j ACCEPT
      -A INPUT -i lo -j ACCEPT